quasarframework/quasar-ui-qcalendar/demo/src/markdown/calendar.md

 First and foremost, the native date format used internally, and with the v-model, is `YYYY-mm-dd`.
 This is to avoid confusion with positioning of the day and month in other date formats as well as date separator.
 All incoming and outgoing dates will use this format.

 The default locale of QCalendar is **en-us**.
 This can easily be changed via the `locale` property.
-Any area of QCalendar that displays text and numbers is locale-aware.
+Any area of QCalendar that displays text and numbers is locale-aware via the browser's Internationalization (Intl) API.

 You will see a number of images below which have the QCalendar component, but the navigation bar above all images is not part of QCalendar.
 Navigation is something a developer would provide in devland with QCalendar methods.
 This gives you total control over look-and-feel of your own navigation bar.